Defective drug loans for Zantac lawsuits are now available if you are one of the thousands of people whose lives have been impacted by it.

 With a Zantac lawsuit loan, you can get an advance payment on a portion of your expected settlement.
 In this sense, a Zantac lawsuit loan functions similarly to other types of defective drug lawsuit loans, such as Truvada pre-settlement funding.

 However, unlike some other forms of funding, such as a second mortgage or credit cards, you won’t have to pay this legal funding back if you lose your case.
-That’s because despite their name, lawsuit loans function differently than other types of loans you’re probably more familiar with.
+That is because, despite their name, lawsuit loans function differently than other types of loans you’re probably more familiar with.

-If you’re applying for a loan, you’ll usually need to go through a credit check and prove you have some amount of assets to use as collateral.
+If you are applying for a loan, you will usually need to go through a credit check and prove you have some amount of assets to use as collateral.
 However, in the case of a lawsuit loan, all that matters is the quality of your case.
 That means you can qualify for legal funding even if you have poor credit and few assets to your name.

-Unlike traditional loans, you don’t have any obligation to repay it from your personal assets since it’s classified as a nonrecourse debt by the IRS.
+Unlike traditional loans, you do not have any obligation to repay it from your personal assets since it’s classified as a nonrecourse debt by the IRS.
 That means only your settlement itself can be used as collateral for the legal funding you receive, which takes all of the risk out of this form of funding.
-You’ll only pay back what you received if you win your case, but if you lose, you owe nothing.
+You will only pay back what you received if you win your case, but if you lose, you owe nothing.